kbgassaway/DADA/final.md

 ![3](3.JPG)
 <br><br>

 Once the file is unzipped, none of the folders or files are visible in the directory.
-Perhaps they are all hidden.
+Perhaps they are all hidden, which is a technique sometimes used for making malicious content difficult to find.

 ![4](4.JPG)
 <br><br>